-BBII is moving ahead with the work needed to complete the electrification of Segment 4 so that EMU testing can begin.
+- BBII is moving ahead with the work needed to complete the electrification of Segment 4 so that EMU testing can begin.
 This work includes preparation and completion of test plans and testing activities, certification of test results, completion of all related documentation, and training of contractor staff.
-The recent failure of the short-circuit re-test in Segment 4 will further delay live wire testing of an EMU in Segment 4 until approximately April 2023.

-• BBII continues to participate in the project-wide Systems Integration, Safety and Security Certification Committee, Testing and Commissioning, and Rail Activation meetings.
+BBII is targeting May 19 and 20, 2023 for the next short-circuit re-test, pending the successful completion of all required predecessor activities.
+Live wire testing of an EMU in Segment 4 will follow the successful completion of the short-circuit re-test. - BBII's leadership continues to search for ways to improve the productivity of its OCS crews while also attending to the issues that resulted in the failed short-circuit tests. - BBII continues to participate in the project-wide Systems Integration, Safety and Security Certification Committee, Testing and Commissioning, and Rail Activation meetings.